ENE470 Climate change: Policies and negotiations (Model UNFCCC)

 - Regular lectures

-- Guest lecture(s) by industry expert(s)
+- Guest lectures by industry and climate policy experts

 - Student presentations and feedback sessions